dgitz/eros/doc/Features/Utility/Utility.md

 # Overview
-eROS Provides a few Utilities to aid in your development.
+eros Provides a few Utilities to aid in your development.

 # Software Architecture
 ![](../../output/Legend.png)